 For an afternoon wedding, you could go a couple of different ways: pastel dresses are always appropriate, or you could wear brighter florals, so long as they didn’t look too tropical.
 (Leave Hawaiian tropical prints for a beach or destination wedding).

-Florals prints on navy, black or purple backgrounds are also very popular at the moment.
-They tend to be considered more formal garden wedding attire, since the flowers are on very dark backgrounds.
+Florals prints on navy, black or purple backgrounds can be lovely and are sometimes considered more formal garden wedding attire, since the flowers are on very dark backgrounds.
 If you are wearing a dress like this be careful that the look isn’t dark or moody.
 An outdoor wedding is a light, sunny, happy event, so nothing edgy or goth-like.
-Bright or cheery flowers on a dark background are best.
-Colorful accessories can also make dark florals look more festive.

 2. Lace is Lovely

 Lace is always a perfect choice for a wedding, and it’s particularly romantic for a garden wedding.
-This blue lace midi dress with the high-low hemline is classic with a modern twist.
+This peach lace dress with the halter neckline is classic with a modern twist.

-Concerned about looking too sugary sweet in a pastel?
-Add a patterned clutch and some sophisticated heels to ground your outfit.
+Concerned about looking too girly?
+Look for a dress that has one simple, statement ruffle and banish all other nods to girly-ness with a sophisticated clutch and heels to ground your outfit.
 If the nuptials take place on the grass and not a patio, then black heels may be better, or even a wedge heel.

 4. Maxi Dresses Go With the Easy Breezy Feel